Joecowboy/MOVIE2K.bundle/README.md

 ###Use Description as Title:

-For devices like the Apple TV PlexConnect that only display the title for an item with no summary discription underneath.
+For devices like the Apple TV PlexConnect or Plex/Web that only display the title for an item with no summary discription underneath.
 This will enable you to tell what hosts are on the next page and information about the host once selected.

 ###Play Error Video: